2025 Volunteer Information

 You will have access to all areas, including the announcers platform.

 If you need to take the Ambulance due to an accident outside the races, you will notify the Safety Crew at the announcers platform so that the races can be paused.
 Races are not allowed to continue without an Ambulance on site.
-The back-up Ambulance and EMS must be in position before the
+The back-up Ambulance and EMS Personelle must be in position before the races can continue.

 *note, in case of a water accident, the EMS boat and two closest Safety Boats will respond.
 The patient will be loaded into the EMS boat to be transported to the Summer Float where EMS will then transfer the patient to the Ambulance to be taken to the hospital.